frender

 Elements with exactly one child will accept a single value

-prop, not wrapped in a tuple.
+into children prop, not wrapped in a tuple.

 For example: